Westfield London: 2008–2020: Opening and growth

-The department store John Lewis is the occupant of an 'anchor store' within the extension.
-Kidzania, a part of the extension, opened in 2015.
+The department store John Lewis is the occupant of an 'anchor store' within the extension and opened in March 2018.

-COVID-19
+2020–present: COVID-19 and changes

 On 28 April 2020 it was announced that Debenhams' Westfield London store had closed permanently due to the COVID-19 lockdown and entering administration.
-On 28 July Hammersmith & Fulham Council's Planning Committee approved Unibail-Rodamco-Westfield's planning application on transforming two-thirds of House of Fraser's space into office spaces and two separate retail units that will face the inside of the centre.
 The former Debenhams space was occupied by a Harrods Outlet for a time.

-In 2023, It was confirmed that TK Maxx would be taking over much of the former Debenhams anchor unit space.
+In January 2023, House of Fraser closed its store in the centre following approval by Hammersmith and Fulham Council of a planning application back in 28 July 2020 on transforming two-thirds of the unit's space into office spaces and two separate retail units that will face the inside of the centre.
+It was also confirmed in March that TK Maxx would be taking over part of the former Debenhams anchor unit space.

+In January 2024, KidZania closed its entertainment centre at the centre, it is set to be replaced by a Wake the Tiger immersive experience in 2026.